lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/HostPoolClasses.md

 - ResetIndex: Reset the Index to 0

 > [!NOTE]
-> I choose to not implement Azure AD/Microsoft Entra ID joined Session Hosts in this scenario (Maybe in the future).
+> I choose to not implement Azure AD/Microsoft Entra ID joined Session Hosts for Pooled HostPool this scenario in this scenario (Maybe in the future).
 The Session Hosts are joined to an AD Domain.

 ## PersonalHostPool PowerShell Class